paranext/usfm-tools/README.md

           "type": "note"
       },
       "qt3-s": {
-          "type": "ms"
+          "type": "ms",
+          "defaultAttribute": "who"
       },
       ...
   }
 }
 ```

-The marker names and marker types are derived from the `usx.rng` file.
-This schema file contains information about each valid USFM marker.
-The element's `name` is the marker type, and the `style` attribute contains either the single marker name or contains a `ref` pointing to an enumeration of all the marker names associated with that marker type.
+The marker names and information about those markers are derived from the `usx.rng` file.
+This schema file contains information about each valid USFM marker:
+- The element's `name` is the marker type
+- The `style` attribute contains either the single marker name or contains a `ref` pointing to an enumeration of all the marker names associated with that marker type.
+    - If the marker has a default attribute, it will be the value of the `usfm:propval` attribute on the `value` tag in the `style` attribute or in the enumeration.

 Following is a snippet from the schema that is an example of one marker name and marker type: